ChiaXinLiang/djangoFlex/README.md

 - Pre-configured Django project structure
 - Environment-based settings using python-decouple
+- YAML-based server configuration
+- Docker integration for RabbitMQ and MLflow servers
+- Swagger API documentation
 - Basic URL configuration
 - Instructions for adding new apps

 ## Customization

 Feel free to modify any part of the project to suit your needs.
 The `djangoFlex` directory contains the main project settings and URL configurations.
+Server configurations can be adjusted in the `djangoFlex/config/servers.yaml` file.

 ## Contributing